OfficeDev/office-js-docs-pr/docs/outlook/debug-autolaunch.md

 # Debug your event-based Outlook add-in

 This article discusses the key debugging stages to enable and set breakpoints in your code as you implement [event-based activation](autolaunch.md) in your add-in.
 The event-based activation feature was introduced in [requirement set 1.10](/javascript/api/requirement-sets/outlook/requirement-set-1.10/outlook-requirement-set-1.10), with additional events now available in subsequent requirement sets.
 For more information, see [Supported events](autolaunch.md#supported-events).
-Before you proceed, review the [event-based troubleshooting checklist](autolaunch.md#troubleshooting-checklist) for additional troubleshooting guidance.
+Before you proceed, review the [event-based troubleshooting guide](autolaunch.md#troubleshooting-checklist) for additional guidance.

 To begin debugging, select the tab for your applicable client.